space88man/kubeadm-transcripts/release/01-network.md

 Weave recommends using the network add-on rather than integrating kubernetes with an external configured weave SDN.

-As we may have rebuilt the cluster several time since the previous task here the start state:
+As we may have rebuilt the cluster several time since the previous task here is the start state:

 Output:
 ```